-PROPEL FUNERAL PARTNERS - MODERN SLAVERY STATEMENT FOR THE PERIOD ENDED 30 JUNE 2020 STATEMENT FROM THE MANAGING DIRECTOR Slavery and human trafficking remains a hidden blight on our global society.
+PROPEL FUNERAL PARTNERS - MODERN SLAVERY STATEMENT FOR THE PERIOD ENDED 30 JUNE 2021 STATEMENT FROM THE MANAGING DIRECTOR Slavery and human trafficking remains a hidden blight on our global society.
 We all have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.
 Such activities are abhorrent to our board of directors.
 Our staff are expected to report concerns and management are expected to act upon them.
 MODERN SLAVERY ACT 2018 (CTH) The Modern Slavery Act 2018 (Cth) (Act) requires entities based, or operating, in Australia, which have an annual consolidated revenue of more than \$100 million, to report annually on: - the risks of modern slavery in their operations and supply chains; and - the actions taken to address those risks.

-During the 12 months ending 30 June 2020, the group of which Propel Funeral Partners Limited (Propel) is the ultimate holding company generated revenue of more than \$100 million for the first time.
-Accordingly, this statement is the first modern slavery statement adopted by Propel and has been prepared pursuant to section 16 of the Act.
+This statement has been prepared pursuant to section 16 of the Act as the group of which Propel Funeral Partners Limited (Propel) is the ultimate holding company generated revenue of more than \$100 million during the 12 months ending 30 June 2021 (FY21).
 REPORTING ENTITIES This statement is a joint statement made by Propel, and two of its wholly owned subsidiaries, PFP Midco Pty Limited and PFP Finance Pty Limited, in accordance with section 14 of the Act.
 ORGANISATION STRUCTURE Propel, which has its head office in Sydney (New South Wales, Australia), is the ultimate parent company of a corporate group which consists of funeral homes, cremation facilities and cemeteries in Australia and New Zealand.
-Propel is the sole shareholder of PFP Midco Pty Ltd (PFP Midco) and PFP Midco is the sole shareholder of PFP Finance Pty Ltd (PFP Finance).
-Each of Propel, PFP Midco and PFP Finance are entities who, together with their subsidiaries, have generated revenue of more than \$100 million in the year ended 30 June 2020.
+Propel is the sole shareholder of PFP Midco Pty Ltd (PFP Midco) and PFP Midco is the sole shareholder of PFP Finance).
+Each of Propel, PFP Midco and PFP Finance are entities who, together with their subsidiaries, have generated revenue of more than \$100 million in FY21.
 Accordingly, each of those three entities are reporting entities under the Act, and then have resolved to prepare a Joint Modern Slavery Statement in accordance with section 14 of the Act.
 OUR OPERATIONS Propel is listed on the Australian Securities Exchange and is the second largest provider of death care services in Australia and New Zealand.
-Propel currently operates from 138 locations, including 32 cremation facilities and 9 cemeteries.
-It operates from the North Island of New Zealand as well as from all States of Australia and the Australian Capital Territory.
+As at 30 June 2021, Propel operated from 136 locations, including 32 cremation facilities and 9 cemeteries.
+It operated from the North Island of New Zealand as well as from all States of Australia and the Australian Capital Territory.